Sunday, May 31, 2009

 Credit: The Mega Man Network

-In mid 2005, Capcom sought out fan support to create the collection, hoping to incorporate feedback into actual content.
-Eventually, a collaborative effort between Capcom and The Mega Man Network took place: visitors were asked to submit what they would like to see in the compilation such as bonus content and unlockables.
-Feedback would then be sent off to Capcom Japan's offices for consideration.
+In mid 2005, Capcom sought fan support to create the collection, hoping incorporate feedback on what sort of content fans would like to see.
+Eventually, a collaborative effort between Capcom and The Mega Man Network was formed: readers of TMMN were asked to submit ideas for bonus content and unlockables.

 - Remixed soundtracks for Mega Man X1 and X2.